pchemguy/SQLite-ICU-MinGW/index.md

   return 0
 }
 ```
+<p> </p>

-5. Run "main" routine
+- Run "main" routine
 The main routine calls the above subroutines and, in the end, runs the Makefile.

-6. Required libraries (specific versions will change when the corresponding packages are updated)
+- Required libraries (specific versions will change when the corresponding packages are updated)
     The following general libraries, if not statically linked, may be required:
     - libgcc_s_dw2-1.dll
     - libstdc++-6.dll
     - libwinpthread-1.dll

-Required ICU libraries:
+    ICU libraries:
     - libicudt68.dll
     - libicuin68.dll
     - libicuuc68.dll

+    Copy these libraries from "${MINGW_PREFIX}/bin" to the folder containing SQLite binaries (system folder should also do the job).

 ### Alternative Approach